-Staff should be mindful of the guidance set out at paragraphs 372-380 KCSIE in relation to sharing information between safeguarding partners during the course of the process of managing allegations against staff.
+Staff should be mindful of the guidance set out in KCSIE in relation to sharing information between safeguarding partners during the course of the process of managing allegations against staff.

 The academy will make every reasonable effort to maintain confidentiality and guard against unwanted publicity whilst an allegation is being investigated or considered.